I spent my childhood in Ethiopia and my attachment and love for this country was rekindled when I returned as an adult over 30 years later.

 The inspiration for Project Pencil Case (PPC) came to life in 2008, when my teenage son presented me with numerous pens and pencils he had never used while clearing his room.
 I then purchased inexpensive plastic pencil cases, filled them up and during the course of three trips in 2008/09, I distributed them at random on the streets of Addis.
 In 2009 Bluecoat Primary School (Wotton-under-Edge, Gloucestershire, UK) became involved generously donating Pencil Case supplies and I was able to distribute over 50 pencil cases to needy children in Addis Ababa.

-In 2014 we opened ARAKELE VOCATIONAL TRAINING – PARTNERSHIP WITH SOCIAL ENTERPRISE!
-Arakele trains women how to sew and create patterns and sends girls to night school to complete high school and be able to go on to higher education.
-Arakele students make uniforms for PPC students as part of training.
+In 2014 Mikele and Arabella were given the unique opportunity to devise and develop Arakele Fashion Design College which they run as joint General Managers; Arakele trains women how to sew and create patterns and sends girls who have failed high school to night school to complete high school and be able to continue higher education.

 You can also become a fan of our Facebook pages: